-Romania State Guarantee The Romanian Government will offer a EUR 3 bn state guarantee package for loans to SMEs.
-LCR Banks are allowed to temporarily fall below LCR requirements.
+Romania State Guarantee Romanian Government offers a guarantee scheme dedicated to SMEs under IMM Invest program amounting to EUR 4.1bn.
+SMEs are able to access investment loans with maturity of max 72 months and working capital facilities with maturity of max 36 months, where the State Guarantee may cover up to 80% of investment loans value and up to 90% of working capital loan value, interest is fully subsidized for a period of 8 months while the fees & commissions charged by the banks are fully subsidized.
+The State aid scheme for SME support was set to be valid until 31 December 2020 (i.e. selection of beneficiaries) while the payment of the relevant grant to be made by 31 October 2021.
+However, the program is intended to be continued within 2021.
+Capital, liquidity Banks are allowed to temporarily fall below LCR requirements.
+Countercyclical buffer maintained to 0%.
 Spain State Guarantee The Government will open a new line of guarantees via the Instituto de Crédito Oficial (ICO) of up to EUR 100 bn so that the financial sector provides liquidity to firms and self-employed workers to fund working capital, payment of bills and other needs to maintain operations and protect economic activity and employment.
 Moreover, the Instituto de Crédito Oficial is allowed to increase its funding by EUR 10 bn to extend its existing lines of credit to companies and self-employed workers.
-The main features of the first tranche of public guarantees (amounting to 20bn), approved on 24 March 2020, are: • 50% will cover loans to SMEs and self-employed workers.
+The main features of the first tranche of public guarantees (amounting to 20bn), approved on 24 March 2020, are: 50% will cover loans to SMEs and self-employed workers.
 The guarantees will cover financing for the payment of salaries, bills, working capital or other liquidity needs.
-The guarantee will cover 80% of new loans and loan renewals to SMEs and self-employed workers, whereas for the rest o companies the guarantee will cover 70% of new loans and 60% of loan renewals.
+The guarantee will cover 80% of new loans and loan renewals to SMEs and self-employed workers, whereas for the rest of companies the guarantee will cover 70% of new loans and 60% of loan renewals.
 By RD Law 25/2020 of 3 July a new line of guarantees of up to EUR 40.000 mn and lasting until December 31 was approved by the Government, the individual guarantees are to be granted by the Ministry of Economy.
-In November, the RD Law 8/2000 was once more modified, being the main changes: - Extension of the time that guarantees can be granted until June 30 2021; - Extension of the guarantees life up to a maximum of 8 years . - Grace period of principal payments up to a maximum of 24 months" Countercyclical buffer No countercyclical buffer.
+In November, the RD Law 8/2000 was once more modified, being the main changes: Extension of the time that guarantees can be granted until June 30 2021; Extension of the guarantees life up to a maximum of 8 years .
+Grace period of principal payments up to a maximum of 24 months" ean Mortgage Federatio